Pushchair safety tips

-Our test compared five different types of cover – a muslin, towel, fleece blanket, a Koo-di sun/sleep cover and a SnoozeShade – and a pushchair with the hood up, across the space of an hour.
+Our test compared five different types of cover – a muslin, a towel, a fleece blanket, a Koo-di sun/sleep cover and a SnoozeShade – and a pushchair with the hood up, for one hour.

 What we found

-This was followed by the pushchair covered with the Snoozeshade.
-The interior of the pushchair covered with the towel got the hottest – nearly six degrees more than the pushchair with the sunshade fully up.
+This was followed by the pushchair covered with the SnoozeShade.
+The interior of the pushchair covered with the towel became the hottest – nearly 6°C more than the one with the sunshade.

 Baby sun protection

-Cara Sayer, founder of SnoozeShade, says: 'Sun protection on hot days is vital as we know that five instances of sunburn can increase your skin cancer risk by 80%.
-The critical thing on a hot day is that if parents have to be out then they check regularly on their child’s wellbeing, encourage regular drinking of water, get into the shade if possible and ideally use a sunshade that has been designed to block UVA and UVB safely.'
+Cara Sayer, founder of SnoozeShade, says: 'Sun protection on hot days is vital, as we know that five instances of sunburn can increase your skin cancer risk by 80%.
+The critical thing on a hot day is that if parents have to be out, then they check regularly on their child’s wellbeing, encourage regular drinking of water, get into the shade if possible and ideally use a sunshade that has been designed to block UVA and UVB safely.'